Tian-Dechao/blog/content/home/about.md

 +++

 # Biography
-Dechao Tian is a Postdoctoral Research Associate of computational biology at Carnegie Mellon University.
+Dechao Tian is a Postdoctoral Research Associate at Computational Biology Department at Carnegie Mellon University.
-Dechao currently explores potential connections between the 3D chromosomal connectome and transcriptional regulation, aiming to discover interesting principal connections and develop algorithms.
-For example, he is interested in using latent Graphical models to infer direct transcriptional regulations.
+He currently develops statistical models and machine learning algorithms to explore the potential connections between the spatial chromatin organization and transcriptional regulation networks.
+His long-term goals is to study multi-modalities in the context of network systems biology.